 focused and always at the pace of the client.
 Relationship could be considered one of the most important qualities to any counselling therapy and a quality that I place great importance on.
 Being genuine, congruent with real empathy is something I am always striving towards.
 Finally, intuition may be the most fundamental quality that binds all the above together to create a natural, safe, and healing environment that allows for positive change and growth.

 Mark has worked through ACC as a Tai Chi instructor with young people in the early 1990s.
 Has taught Tai Chi and Shoalin Chuan Fa to the public and established a martial arts branch here in Nelson.
 More recently, Mark has run Argentine Tango classes, together with his partner teaching this style of dance to local Nelsonians.
 Mark recently completed a three-year Pro Bono placement with Victory Community Center, that resulted in the position of Counselling Team Leader.
-Mark is currently an active counsellor with Life Linc Nelson, has completed a Counselling Bachelors Degree with NMIT and is a registered member of the New Zealand association of Counsellors (NZAC).
+Mark spent five years as an active counsellor with Life Linc Nelson, has completed a Counselling Bachelors Degree with NMIT and is a registered member of the New Zealand association of Counsellors (NZAC).
 Mark is also a Nelson branch committee member and Chair Person of the Nelson NZAC Branch.